Solute transport due to Periodic Loading in a Soft Porous Material

-In the context of biological tissues, periodic loading is known to enhance the transport of nutrients \citep[][]{Ferguson2004, gardiner2007, Witt2014, Schmidt2010, Zhang2011, DiDomenico2017, LeZHANG2008430}.
-Similarly, periodic deformations are used to enhance the infiltration of solutes into hydrogels \cite{Albro2008, Vaughan2013} and other scaffolds for tissue engineering \cite{Mauck2003, Cortez2016, Kumar2018, Fan2016}, where the correlation between loading parameters, nutrient transport and cell survival is of particular interest.
-Increasing the loading amplitude and/or decreasing the loading period induces a transition from diffusion-dominated to advection-dominated regimes \cite{Urciuolo2008} and amplifies the role of hydrodynamic dispersion \cite{Sengers2004}.
-Decreasing the loading period also leads to localisation of flow and deformation near permeable boundaries, resulting in larger velocities near the surface that promote external solute infiltration \cite{gardiner2007, Urciuolo2008, DiDomenico2017, Vaughan2013}.
+Periodic loading is also known to enhance the transport of nutrients in biological tissues~\citep[][]{Ferguson2004, gardiner2007, Witt2014, Schmidt2010, Zhang2011, DiDomenico2017, LeZHANG2008430}.
+Similarly, periodic deformations are used to enhance the infiltration of solutes into hydrogels~\cite{Albro2008, Vaughan2013} and other scaffolds for tissue engineering~\cite{Mauck2003, Cortez2016, Kumar2018, Fan2016}, where the correlation between loading parameters, nutrient transport, and cell survival is of particular interest.
+Increasing the loading amplitude and/or decreasing the loading period induces a transition from diffusion-dominated to advection-dominated regimes~\cite{Urciuolo2008} and amplifies the role of hydrodynamic dispersion~\cite{Sengers2004}.
+Decreasing the loading period also leads to localisation of flow and deformation near permeable boundaries, resulting in larger velocities near the surface that promote external solute infiltration~\cite{gardiner2007, Urciuolo2008, DiDomenico2017, Vaughan2013}.

 In general, despite the established role of hydrodynamic dispersion in driving the transport of solutes in porous media, dispersion is rarely included in biomechanical models (with the notable exception of Ref. \cite{Sengers2004}).
 One context where dispersion is widely agreed to be important is in brain microcirculation \cite{Kelley23}.
-In the vascular network within the brain, dispersion results from the shear-induced radial concentration gradients in single vessels (\textit{e.g.} \cite{Marbach2019, Sharp19, berg2020, Troyesky21, bojarskaite-natcomms-2023}) and the progressive bifurcation of vessels into smaller branches that can be modelled at the continuum scale as a porous material (\textit{e.g.} \cite{zimmerman2020, Goirand21}).
+In the vascular network within the brain, dispersion results from the shear-induced radial concentration gradients in single vessels~\citep[\textit{e.g.},][]{Marbach2019, Sharp19, berg2020, Troyesky21, bojarskaite-natcomms-2023} and the progressive bifurcation of vessels into smaller branches that can be modelled at the continuum scale as a porous material~\citep[\textit{e.g.},][]{zimmerman2020, Goirand21}.